-The procedure for measuring the airtightness of building enclosures is also applicable to dwelling units in multifamily buildings.
+The procedure This Standard provides separate procedures for measuring the airtightness of building enclosures is also applicable to dwelling units in multifamily buildings and the airtightness of attached Dwelling Unit and Sleeping Unit enclosures.

-The procedure for measuring the airtightness of heating and cooling air distribution systems is also applicable to dwelling units in multifamily buildings, where each dwelling unit has its own duct system separate from other dwelling units.
+The procedure for measuring the airtightness of heating and cooling air distribution systems is also applicable to dwelling units in multifamily buildings, where each dwelling unit has its Dwelling Units, and Sleeping Units with their own duct system separate from other dwelling units buildings, Dwelling Units, and Sleeping Units.

-The procedure for measuring the airflow of mechanical ventilation systems is also applicable to dwelling units in multifamily buildings, where each dwelling unit has its own ventilation system separate from other dwelling units.
+The procedure for measuring the airflow of mechanical ventilation systems is also applicable to dwelling units in multifamily buildings, where each dwelling unit has its Dwelling Units, and Sleeping Units with their own ventilation system separate from other dwelling units or with a central/shared system.